Grants and Bursaries

 Travel, Research & Study Grants: Travel, research and study awards range from £50 - £1000 (grants awarded to a student are unlikely to total more than £1,000 per year).
 Travel, research and study support is defined as necessary travel to visit libraries and archives; for fieldwork; clinical medical electives and overseas placements; and attending conferences, where a definite connection with the course of study can be demonstrated.
 Specific grants are also available for internships in media and law.

 Hardship Grants: St Hilda's has generous funding for hardship support for both undergraduate and graduate students.
 Hardship Grants can be made outside of the normal application dates.
-If your application has been successful you will receive a letter from the Bursar and you can expect to receive your payment within seven working days from receipt of this letter.
+If your application has been successful you will receive an email from the Accounts Office.
 Unsuccessful applicants will also be notified.
 There are also funds available from the St Hilda's JCR and the University to help students who are facing financial hardship.
-Care Leavers and Estranged students (those studying without the support or approval of a family network) can also appply for an Care Leaver and Estranged student bursary of up to £1,500 per year through the University.
+Care Leavers and Estranged students (those studying without the support or approval of a family network) can also apply for an Care Leaver and Estranged student bursary of up to £1,500 per year through the University.

 Vacation Study Residence Grants: Undergraduate students are permitted to stay in the College during a vacation period for an important academic or welfare purpose.
 Priority is normally given to those in the year of their major final examinations.
 Students can apply for this period to be subsidised by the College with a Vacation Study Residence Grant.
 Normally no student will be credited more than 28 nights in the year unless for exceptional welfare reasons.